fkingerd/multiversx_fun/README.md

 # elrond_fun
-script for fun on elrond network
+scripts for fun on elrond network and not only